-Tips for better communication: ☐ Share your strategies and tips with your consumers so that they can be proud of choosing a zero-waste establishment.
-Create appealing and informative resources for your diners: from paper placemats to digital resources, e.g., social media posts.
-Provide clear information about ingredients in your menu, especially allergens. ☐ Help customers make better choices by informing them about portion sizes and making recommendations. □ Communicate to the diners that you are providing doggy bags for takeaway if needed. \square Suggest recipes or alternative use for the leftovers at home. ☐ Ensure effective communication between the servers and the kitchen.
-Ask servers to watch and listen for guests' feedback regarding their level of satisfaction, portion size and to pass their requests for changes in the composition of dishes to the chefs. ☐ Invite your staff and customers to come up with zero-waste suggestions based on their needs and preferences.
+Benefits: Better communication within your team and with your customer leads to improved efficiency and customer experience.
+It helps to build common values and awareness of how to avoid food waste.
+Tips for better communication: □ Share your strategies and tips with your consumers so that they can be proud of choosing a zero-waste establishment.
+Create appealing and informative resources for your diners: from paper placemats to digital resources, e.g., social media posts. □ Provide clear information about ingredients in your menu, especially allergens. □ Ensure effective communication between the kitchen and sales/delivery personnel regarding the serving time, customer orders and needs.
+Ask the personnel to be attentive to clients' feedback about their satisfaction, especially portion sizes and the condition of the food at the moment of delivery. □ Invite your staff and customers to come up with zero-waste suggestions based on their needs and preferences.

-10 Mind the taste!
+Mind the taste!